Woodlesford railway station

-Woodlesford railway station serves Woodlesford and Rothwell in West Yorkshire, England.
+Woodlesford railway station serves a suburban village of Woodlesford and a town of Rothwell in West Yorkshire, England.
 It lies on the Hallam Line and the Pontefract Line, 6 mi south of Leeds.

 Facilities

 The station is unstaffed, but a self-service ticket machine is provided to allow passengers to buy before travelling or collect advance purchase tickets.
 The platforms are staggered either side of the (now disused) foot crossing, with the Leeds-bound platform the more northerly of the two.
 Waiting shelters, timetable posters and digital CIS displays are provided on each platform, with automated announcements also offered to give train running information.
 Step-free access is available to both platforms (via the ramps on the footbridge for platform 2).

 Service

 Monday to Saturdays there is a half-hourly service to Leeds and an hourly service to Sheffield on the Hallam Line and hourly towards Knottingley on the Pontefract Line.
 A single through train to Goole runs in the evening.

 Sundays, there is an hourly service to Leeds and train every two hours to Sheffield and Knottingley respectively.